nick-spies/crystal-book/syntax_and_semantics/README.md

 # Syntax and Semantics

-The program’s source code must be encoded in UTF-8.
+The source code of a crystal program must be encoded in UTF-8.
+Crystal is case-sensitive.

 * [Comments](comments.html)
 * [Literals](literals.html)